Vidas Cruzadas (web series): Synopsis

-Mariana is a writer in a local magazine for women.
-She is an enterprising and capable woman.
-Anyone who knows her would say she gets what she wants, but few know that what she most wants in life is motherhood.
-After ending a relationship with a singer and irresponsible dreamer, Mariana decides she can not keep waiting for her prince.
-Disappointed and convinced that she has no other option, follow the advice of her best friend and do something untraditional, something her parents would never understand.
+Mariana is a writer for a local magazine for women.
+She is a woman who most wants motherhood.
+After ending a relationship with a singer, Mariana decides she can no longer keep waiting for a partner.
+Convinced that she has no other option, follow the advice of her best friend and takes an unconventional step that her parents do not support.

 Mariana decided to turn to artificial insemination and raise her son alone.
 After making this difficult decision, Mariana meets Daniel, a charming man, independent and single, who despite being a good player has not had a serious relationship since he ended with his girlfriend for a betrayal.

-Daniel developed a certain apathy towards marriage, but all that changed when Mariana came into his life unexpectedly.
-Now Mariana must decide how and when to tell Daniel what she did and she is to discover a truth that will change her life and Daniel's forever.
+Daniel lost all interest in commitment, especially marriage.
+However, that soon changed when Mariana came into his life.
+Now Mariana must decide to come clean and tell Daniel what she did, and uncover a truths that change her and Daniel's lives forever.